turingschool/mod-0-curriculum/session1/index.md

 timo@Tims-MacBook-Pro:~$ mkdir latest_projects
 ```

-You won't get any confirmation that your directory was created -- you'll just see a new command prompt ready for your next comamnd.
+You won't get any confirmation that your directory was created -- you'll just see a new command prompt ready for your next command.

-<a name="ls"></a>
 ### 3. Listing Contents of a Directory (`ls`)

 With a visual interface (as shown in the gif above), you can easily see the contents of a directory.
 On the command line, it's a little different.

-To check what's inside of a directory, we use the `ls` command which stands for list (although I like to think to myself: "list stuff").
-As an example, let's assume that I have the directories and files from this diagram on my computer:
+To see what is inside of a directory, we use the `ls` command which stands for list.
+As an example, let's assume that we have the directories and files from this diagram on a computer:

 <div class="flex-container">
   <div>
     <img src="images/files_directories_2.png" alt="files and directories 2">
   </div>
   <div>
-    If I was in the essays directory and I typed <code>ls</code>, this is what I'd see:
+    If I was in the essays directory and I ran <code>ls</code>, this is what I'd see:

   <pre>timo@Tims-MacBook-Pro:~/essays$ ls
   book_projects    life_lessons.docx    notes.docx</pre>

   <p>You will only see the directories and files that are directly inside of where you are.
 You will not see any directories or files that are nested down the path.
 This is why we do not see the contents of book_projects listed.</p>

   <p>Now assume we're in the book_projects directory.
-If I type <code>ls</code>, I'll see this:</p>
+If I run <code>ls</code>, I'll see this:</p>

   <pre>timo@Tims-MacBook-Pro:~/essays/book_projects$ ls
   literary_analysis.docx    book_report.docx</pre>